matias-kovero/AWiB/2-Functions/README.md

 ```

-This code will call the RPA API and get the authentication token.
+This code will call the managed workflow (running on IBM Business Automation Workflow environment) API and get the authentication token.

 **(4)** You only need to make a small change to this code.